Insurance FAQ 2021

 - There is a need for legal guard (legal helpline) coverage

-2) How do I request a certificate of insurance?Certificate requests must come from an Individual authorized by the Organization for such purpose and can either be emailed to email@example.com or by clicking the following certificate request form link HERE.
+2) How do I request a certificate of insurance?Certificate requests must come from an Individual authorized by the Organization for such purpose by clicking the following certificate request form link HERE.
 Please provide the name and mailing address of the company or organization that is requesting it.
 It can be made available in French if requested from Toote Peet.

 3) What is the process for a Sport Accident Claim?Where there is an accident that results in a claim, please complete the claims form.
-The insurer must receive notice of your accident within 30 days of the accident date and receive claim documentation within 90 days.
-Send the originals along with initial receipts within the time periods specified to:
+The insurer must receive notice of your accident within 30 days of the accident date and receive claim documentation within 90 days of the claim.
+Submit all claims information via email to: SpecialMarkets-Claims@ia.ca

 4) Why am I required to sign the Liability Waiver before joining or renewing with my Organization or with PCO?The Liability Waiver was prepared by a law firm experienced in the field of sports law, as requested by our insurer.
 The signing of the Waiver is mandatory for membership as it is required to be signed electronically by the member when they first sign into their member profile on the PCO website.
 It is multi-purpose including: